H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Results

-We find that $\sfrbias{}$ decreases with stellar metallicity ($r=-0.51$; \cref{fig:dsfr-vs-star-prop}, top panel), in agreement with our earlier analysis of the median \sfrvsha{} relation in \sphinx{}.
+We find that $\sfrbias{}$ decreases with stellar metallicity ($r=-0.51$, $p<\pcrit{}$; \cref{fig:dsfr-vs-star-prop}, top panel), in agreement with our earlier analysis of the median \sfrvsha{} relation in \sphinx{}.
 However, we also report a significant scatter in \sfrbias{} at fixed $Z_*$: $ \sigma \approx 0.09$~dex.
-This indicates that metallicity is not the only parameter responsible for the variations in the SFRs of \sphinx{} galaxies with respect to the SFRs predicted from \ha{}.
-In particular, we find that $\sfrbias{}$ shows a negative correlation with stellar age ($r=-0.59$; \cref{fig:dsfr-vs-star-prop}, bottom panel), with an average scatter of $\sigma \approx 0.07$~dex.
-High $\sfrbias{}$ ($\approx 0.1$--$0.4$~dex) that is found in galaxies with young stellar populations ($t\lesssim5$~Myr) can be explained by the fact that the existing \sfrmodel{} calibrations assume constant star formation over a long timescale \citep[typically $t=100$~Myr or $t=1$~Gyr; e.g.,][]{Hao2011}.
-This assumption breaks down in the simulation, where galaxies exhibit very bursty and stochastic star formation histories \citep{Katz2023}.
+This indicates that metallicity alone does not cause the variations in the SFRs of \sphinx{} galaxies with respect to the SFRs predicted from \ha{}.
+In particular, we find that $\sfrbias{}$ shows a negative correlation with stellar age ($r=-0.59$, $p<\pcrit{}$; \cref{fig:dsfr-vs-star-prop}, bottom panel), with an average scatter of $\sigma \approx 0.07$~dex.
+Notably, galaxies with young stellar populations ($\tage{}\lesssim5$~Myr) exhibit high $\sfrbias{}$ ($\approx 0.1$--$0.4$~dex).
+Even if we use the best-fit \sfrmodel{} calibration in the form of \cref{eq:sfr-calib-lit} ($\cha{} =-41.45$), $\sfrbias{}$ still reaches $\approx 0.3$~dex at $\tage{} \approx 2$--$3$~Myr.
+This bias can be explained by the fact that the existing \sfrmodel{} calibrations assume constant star formation over a long timescale \citep[typically $t=100$~Myr or $t=1$~Gyr; e.g.,][]{Hao2011}.
+This assumption breaks down in the simulation, where galaxies exhibit very bursty and stochastic SFHs \citep{Katz2023}.

-We also examine the relationship between \sfrbias{} and stellar mass and find a negative correlation ($r=-0.44$), likely driven by the positive scaling of stellar mass with metallicity (see \citealp{Katz2023} for the discussion of the MZR in \sphinx{}).
-Finally, we check the dependence of \sfrbias{} on the escape fraction of ionizing radiation ($f_\mathrm{esc}$) and find a nearly flat trend ($r=-0.21$), indicating no significant correlation.
-This result is expected since the strength of nebular emission lines is inversely proportional to the escape fraction of ionizing photons, $\propto(1-f_\mathrm{esc})$, and \sphinx{} galaxies have, on average, low $f_\mathrm{esc}$ ($f_\mathrm{esc} \lesssim 1$\%).
-This is in agreement with high-redshift observations, where $f_\mathrm{esc}$ is also estimated to be low \citep[$<10$ \%; e.g.][]{Mascia24}.
+We also examine the relationship between \sfrbias{} and stellar mass and find a negative correlation ($r=-0.44$, $p<\pcrit{}$), likely driven by the positive scaling of stellar mass with metallicity (see \citealp{Katz2023} for the discussion of the MZR in \sphinx{}).
+Finally, we check the dependence of \sfrbias{} on the escape fraction of ionizing radiation ($f_\mathrm{esc}$) and find a nearly flat trend ($r=-0.21$, $p=0.0009$).
+This result is expected because the strength of nebular emission lines is inversely proportional to the escape fraction of ionizing photons, $\propto(1-f_\mathrm{esc})$, and \sphinx{} galaxies have low $f_\mathrm{esc}$ ($f_\mathrm{esc} \lesssim 1$\%) on average.
+This agrees with high-redshift observations, where $f_\mathrm{esc}$ is also estimated to be low \citep[$<10$\%; e.g.,][]{Mascia24}.